-It is the responsibility of the Contracting Agency to ensure that all data entered into the NC Pre-K Plan is accurate and that staff information is updated when changes occur.
+It is the responsibility of the NC Pre-K Contracting Agency to ensure that all data entered into the NC Pre-K Plan is accurate and that information is updated when changes occur for staff.

 A. Site-Level Administrator Licensure and Credentials